suse-janguyen/fleet-awesome/README.md

 ## Fleet Awesome

 A curated list of minimal reproducible examples, usable via SUSE Rancher Fleet.
 All assets are quick and minimal, focusing on a local lab environment.
 Customization with flexible config through secrets or downstream cluster `ConfigMap` objects.
-By default the options for the Bundles, _or snippets, recipes_ are opnionated towards operational efficiency, proof-of-concepts or pilot experiments.
+By default the options for the Bundles, _or snippets, recipes,_ are opnionated towards operational efficiency, proof-of-concepts or pilot experiments.
 Unlike other "awesome-something" lists, the role of Fleet is as a facilitator for gitops operations with the repository using fleet-focused conventions and formatting.